-This Initiative aims to increase the resilience, sustainability, and competitiveness of Latin American and Caribbean agrifood systems in order to better equip them to meet urgent food security needs, reduce climate threats, stabilize conflict-vulnerable communities, and reduce out-migration.
+This Initiative aims to increase the resilience, sustainability and competitiveness of Latin American and Caribbean agrifood systems and actors by better equipping them to meet urgent food security needs, reduce climate threats, stabilize conflict-vulnerable communities and reduce out-migration.

 Proposed 3-year outcomes include:

 - Nutrition-sensitive innovations co-designed with local actors enable agrifood systems in five regional countries to effectively align the technical aspects of transition processes with the socio-ecological needs of at least 250,000 farmers.

 - A digital ecosystem spanning three Latin American and Caribbean countries empowers producer associations, AgriTech companies, government agencies, non-governmental organizations, and public extension services to offer digitally enabled agro-advisory services to at least 200,000 farmers, enabling them to more effectively manage climate risk and sustainable intensification across their value chains.

 - Low-emission strategies with development goals across agroecosystems, landscapes, and value chains, reaching at least 300,000 hectares, are integrated by national and local governments in three Latin American and Caribbean countries.
 Financing streams, support functions, and monitoring, reporting and verification efforts are realigned to interventions that blend mitigation objectives with social, ecological, and equitable development priorities of communities.

 - InnovaHub learning, knowledge management, and evidence in four Latin American and Caribbean countries accelerate on-farm uptake and scaling of innovations, by making them more gender-responsive, production-friendly, and context-specific, reaching at least 200,000 farmers.